Types of Bankruptcies in Pennsylvania and New Jersey

 Depending on what type of business you operate, how much debt the business has incurred, and what your goals for the business are, it may be appropriate to file Chapter 7, Chapter 11, or, if you are a sole proprietor, Chapter 13.

-If your business is structured as a corporation, partnership, LLC, or sole proprietorship, you may file Chapter 7.
+If your business is structured as a corporation, partnership, LLC, or sole proprietorship, you may file a Chapter 7 business bankruptcy.
 Chapter 7 allows you to eliminate many of your business debts, but will also result in liquidation, and ultimately, closure of the business.

 If you wish to keep the business open during and after the bankruptcy, you will need to file Chapter 11, which involves long-term debt restructuring as opposed to liquidation in Chapter 7.